prasetyahs/mobile-mask-detected/README.md

 # Mask or Not Mask Detected

-Machine Learning with tensorflow lite use flutter framework
+Machine Learning with tensorflow lite use flutter